rgeber/xkb-layout-us-intl-de/README.md

 Last but not least, activate the layout using your Desktop's layout manager.

+### X.org config

+You may choose to set the layout though the cofiguration of X.org directly.
+The file `10-keyboard.conf` offers an example configuration.
+This way works regardless of the window managers capabilities.

 ## Usage

 Once active, you'll be able to type `äÄ`, `öÖ`, `üÜ` and `ß` holding down your **right alt key** and optionally the shift key.
 No compose key nonesense but smooth on the fly typing.